JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Latent Space Properties

 \subsubsection{Experiment Methods}

 \paragraph{Robustness Test for Token Level Error.} To evaluate the robustness of the decoupled model on token-level errors in the input sequence, we randomly replace 0\% to 30\% ground truth tokens in the input sequence with incorrect tokens.
-We compare the performance of JEPA-Reasoner and traditional Transformer models on multi-step completion tasks\footnote{All scores obtained in these two tests are by testing the model across 5248 samples randomly chosen from the test dataset containing 100000 samples to minimize the bias introduced by randomness.} using the exact match metric.
+We compare the JEPA-Reasoner against traditional Transformer models on multi-step completion tasks using the exact match metric.
+To minimize bias, we test on 5,248 samples randomly selected from a test set of 100,000.

-\paragraph{Robustness Test for Latent Space Error.} To evaluate the robustness of the JEPA-Reasoner model on perturbations in latent space, we compare the performance of JEPA-Reasoner and the coupled continuous reasoning model COCONUT on multi-step completion tasks.
-In this experiment, COCONUT generates four latent vectors followed by four tokens, whereas JEPA-Reasoner generates eight latent vectors and reconstructs eight tokens via the Talker module.
-We inject Gaussian noise at each step ($\mu=0$; $\sigma \in [0\%, 15\%]$ relative to the maximum output value) and measure exact match accuracy on the final four tokens.
+\paragraph{Robustness Test for Latent Space Error.} To evaluate JEPA-Reasoner's robustness against perturbations in latent space, we compare its performance with the coupled continuous reasoning model COCONUT on multi-step completion tasks.
+In this setup, COCONUT generates four latent vectors followed by four tokens, whereas JEPA-Reasoner generates eight latent vectors and reconstructs eight tokens via the Talker module.
+We inject Gaussian noise at each step ($\mu=0$; $\sigma \in [0\%, 15\%]$ relative to the maximum value in each model's output latent vectors) and measure exact match accuracy on the final four tokens.